HoangNguyen55/A.I.D.A/docs/STYLE.md

+# Python

 ## Coding Style

 ### Use Black formatter

-Black is a python formatter, it will make everyone's code look in the same style, that way its easier to read each other's code.
+Black is a python formatter, which follows [PEP8](https://pep8.org/), however it is a opinionated formatter, and there is little room for customization, which is good because the style will stay the same regardless of how you want to format it.

 Set up the black formatter in vscode [here](https://code.visualstudio.com/docs/python/formatting)